 In 1865, at the end of the Civil War, Union troops ravaged most of South Carolina – Pomaria included.
 The railroad was destroyed, and the nursery went bankrupt.
 Summers attempted to rebuild his business and offered a catalog with 338 varieties in 1878.
 He died shortly afterwards, and his family members closed the nursery for good.

 The town suffered great difficulties during and after Reconstruction, as did most of the South.
 In the early twentieth century, Pomaria was designated a site for a Rosenwald school.
 Rosenwald schools were built throughout the rural south to educate African-American children living in poverty.
 Funding for these schools was provided by Sears and Roebuck president Julius Rosenwald, and the schools were named in his honor.
-The Hope Rosenwald School (seen above) was built in 1925 and operated until 1954, when the United States Supreme Court ruled that a separate-but-equal educational system – under which the Hope School operated – was unlawful.
+The Hope Rosenwald School (seen below) was built in 1925 and operated until 1954, when the United States Supreme Court ruled that a separate-but-equal educational system – under which the Hope School operated – was unlawful.